eventnetusa/eventnet/src/_vip/65-wellness.md

       * Noninvasive, biometric health screenings

-      * Crafts and Skills Classes
+      * Crafts, skills classes and seminars

-      * Seminars on various topics of interest

       If you're interested in providing/leasing space on your property and